mateeees/Pi-Switch/README.md

        <br/>-Crimping contants KONPC-SPK-PI,you can buy in bulk,they are really cheap,if you mess up.
        <br/>-Plastic shells for crimping contacts KONPC-SPK-10,buy more of them,they are cheap and you are gona ruin a few by sniping it.
        <br/>-Female 2.54mm pinhead row BL240G-V8,0,buy more of them,they are cheap and you are gona ruin a few by sniping it.
-Male piheaders
+* Male piheaders
-       -Female pihead row (for switch and output ) S1G26C,buy more of them,they are cheap and you are gona ruin a few by sniping it.
+       <br/>-Female pihead row (for switch and output ) S1G26C,buy more of them,they are cheap and you are gona ruin a few by sniping it.
-3* 100Ω Resistors
+* 3* 100Ω Resistors
-3* Good old 5mm white LEDs(3V)
+* 3* Good old 5mm white LEDs(3V)
-Connector/pihead - for output you can either use some kind of 6pin connector or just pinheads.
+* Connector/pihead - for output you can either use some kind of 6pin connector or just pinheads.
-PCB
+* PCB
-       -You can either use a multi-purpouse PCB or a printed one.(Order one based on my schematics or just download the gerber .ZIP file from my Github page.) soldering equipment
+       <br/>-You can either use a multi-purpouse PCB or a printed one.(Order one based on my schematics or just download the gerber .ZIP file from my Github page.)
+soldering equipment
-       -Soldering iron
+       <br/>-Soldering iron
-       -Tin(I recommend >1mm)
+       <br/>-Tin(I recommend >1mm),propably lead free
-       -Some good flux or a soldering paste
+       <br/>-Some good flux or a soldering paste
-       -Wet sponge for cleaning the soldering iron.
+       <br/>-Wet sponge for cleaning the soldering iron.
-       -Additional soldering eqpiment like: third arm,soldering iron stand,magnifying glass.....
+       <br/>-Additional soldering eqpiment like: third arm,soldering iron stand,magnifying glass.....
-Some generic cable
+* Some generic cable
-And obviosuly Raspberry Pi,theoreticly you can use any of the(except pico) but i reccomend one with a ethernet port.
+* And obviosuly Raspberry Pi,theoreticly you can use any of the(except pico) but i reccomend one with a ethernet port.

 ### Optional:

-Wire strippers
+* Wire strippers
-clipers
+* clipers
-Breadboard for testing
+* Breadboard for testing
-Some generic 2.54mm jumper wires
+* Some generic 2.54mm jumper wires
-Shrink tubes (I recomend two diametrs,one for the LED assembly,and smaller one for generic pourpuses.)
+* Shrink tubes (I recomend two diametrs,one for the LED assembly,and smaller one for generic pourpuses.)